-On this model, the flasher switch is a separate unit and mounted on the left portion of the handlebar.
+The flasher switch is a separate unit and is mounted on the left portion of the handlebar.

 The wire harness is designed in a way that whenever you want to use your bike on cross-country, off-road terrain you can dismount the entire turn indicator system without affecting the function of the remaining electrical system.